SAP-samples/teched2022-DA161/exercises/ex1/README.md

 **IMAGE**

-🚩 We now want to add a Geographical representation of where are hires are per location.
-It would also be a good idea for us to better understanding the various career levels that we have by headcount per location.
+🚩 We now want to add a Geographical representation of where the hires are per location.
+It would also be a good idea for us to better understand the various career levels that we have by headcount per location.

 Let's add a new Geo Visualization.